niravcodes/niravcodes.github.io/_drafts/designing-the-vector-website-hello-mobile-first-design.md

 ## The Mobile-First Approach

 The current vector website has been up for about 3 months.
 Google Analytics shows some interesting patterns.
 The most prominent trend is that of mobile usage.
-Only one in every four users use desktop.
+Only one in every five users use desktop.
 The main sources of traffic are Facebook posts that link directly to a certain page in the website, so almost one-third of users used Android Webview.

 ![](https://nirav.com.np/assets/img/vector1.jpg)